carols10cents/keep-ruby-weird-revue/script.md

 ## 100 slides later

 So conclusion, aka the things I've learned: System impact.
 It looks like this, and right there in the middle is a very depressing time.
 I learned: When should I rewrite?
-I see it like this: the earliest you should rewrite is when Ryan Davis says so, and the latest you should rewrite is when I say so you should probably pick a time in between there.
+I see it like this: the earliest you should rewrite is when Ryan Davis says so, and the latest you should rewrite is when I say so. you should probably pick a time in between there.

-We emphasize the art of code, but we should not forget the science.
+1025

 # Corey